Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure

-We use Greek indices $\mu, \nu, \chi, \dots$ for the components of spacetime tensors, and Latin indices $i, j, k, \dots$ for the components of spatial tensors.
-We label the components of field multiplets with Greek indices $\alpha, \beta, \gamma, \dots$ but we apply Latin indices $a, b, c, \dots$ to distinguish the adjoint-representation multiplets of gauge fields.
-We denote the components of general vectors or configuration-space coordinates with indices $n$ and~$m$.
+We use Greek indices $\mu, \nu, \dots$ for the components of spacetime tensors and Latin indices $i, j, \dots$ for the components of spatial tensors.
+In a locally inertial frame, or in tangent Lorentz spacetime, we label the components of spacetime tensors with Latin indices $a, b, \dots$ and the components of spinors with Greek indices $\alpha, \beta, \dots$\,.